 - Our House in Winston-Salem has welcomed over 25,000 families since opening in 1984.

-- Three Family Rooms are operated in Winston-Salem at Brenner Children’s Hospital, Forsyth Medical Center, and in Greensboro at the Women’s & Children’s Center at Moses Cone Hospital (opening August 2021).
+- Three Family Rooms are operated in Winston-Salem at Brenner Children’s Hospital, Forsyth Medical Center, and in Greensboro at the Women’s & Children’s Center at Moses Cone Hospital.

-- Three Hospitality Cart programs are run at Brenner Children’s Hospital, Forsyth Medical Center, and Randolph Health, and more Hospitality Cart programs are planned for late 2021 and early 2022.
+- Three Hospitality Cart programs are run at Brenner Children’s Hospital, Forsyth Medical Center, and Randolph Health, and more Hospitality Cart programs are planned for early 2022.

 “We are excited about the expansion of our program physical locations but really look forward to helping even more families and children in the Piedmont Triad region and beyond!”